MdOmerQasimSk/MdOmerQasimSk/README.md

 ## Software Engineer | Aspiring Full Stack Developer

 Welcome to my GitHub profile!
-Results-oriented Software Engineer with expertise in Restful API and microservice architecture.
+I am a results-oriented Software Engineer with expertise in Restful API and microservice architecture.
 Proficient in Java, Spring Boot, and PL/SQL.
 Skilled in end-to-end testing, ensuring production-ready APIs, and delivering high-quality solutions to complex challenges.

 ---